-CONCLUSION In patients with heart failure, there is a significant frequency of anemia as a non-cardiac comorbidity.
-The presence of anemia has a significant impact on the hospital and posthospital course.
-Therapy should be started even with subclinical anemia or with reduced iron depots even though the hemoglobin is still within the reference values because this improves the prognosis of our patients.
+In patients with heart failure, there is a significant frequency of anemia as non-cardiac comorbidity.
+The presence of anemia has a significant impact on the hospital and post-hospital course.
+Therapy should be started even with subclinical anemia or with reduced iron depots even though the hemoglobin is still within the reference values because this improves the prognosis of HF patients.